resthub/resthub.org/backbone-stack.rst

        }
    });

-``populateModel`` searches for the form element provided and copies each form input value into the provided model attribute that matches the copied form input name.
+``populateModel`` searches for the form element provided and copies each form input value into the given model (matching the form input name to an model attribute name).
 API is:

 .. code-block:: javascript

    /** utility method providing a default and basic handler that
     * populates model from a form input
     *
-    * @param form form element to 'parse'. form parameter could be a css selector or a
+    * @param form form element to 'parse'.
+Form parameter could be a css selector or a
-    * jQuery element. if undefined, the first form of this view el is used.
+    * jQuery element.
+If undefined, the first form of this view el is used.
-    * @param model model instance to populate. if no model instance is provided,
+    * @param model model instance to populate.
+If no model instance is provided,
     * search for 'this.model'
    **/
    populateModel:function (form, model);